Keith-S-Thompson/argv0/README.md

 argv[1] = NULL
 ```

-And I've tracked down the change to commit
+I've tracked down the change to commit `dcd46d897adb`
-`dcd46d897adb` in the Linux kernel.
+in the Linux kernel.
 It refers to
 [CVE-2021-4034](https://nvd.nist.gov/vuln/detail/cve-2021-4034).
 Apparently `pkexec` would try to travers arguments starting at
 `argv[1]`; if `argc1 were 0, then `argv[1]` would point to `envp[0]`.

 ```